 Learn exactly how to plan your next product design the easy way!
 We will go over branding, inspiration, and the exact design process I use when designing a digital product!

-The content in this article is a overview of the step by step process detailed in our FREE Product Design Planner!
-Just Click this link and let me know where to send it (or click the button below)!
+The content in this article is an overview of the step-by-step process detailed in our FREE Product Design Planner.
+Get your copy now and follow along with us!

-I wanted to break down the process and actually step it out in an actionable way inside a planner that you can use each and every time you design your digital product.
-You can grab that planner here for free!
+We wanted to break down the digital product design process and actually step it out in an actionable way that you can use each and every time you design your digital product.

 Determining your products brand

-Most of the time you will be sticking with your own branding that you’ve already established for your blog but every once and awhile you may choose to go off-brand.
+Most of the time, you’ll be sticking with your own branding that you’ve already established for your blog.

 In any case, you’ll want to make sure you’ve got a good sense of both the verbal and visual brand for your digital product design.